Oops! Sorry!!

 For workshops, presentations, and packages, there are no refunds after the event or work.
 I will consider refunds for prepayments on a case-by-case basis.

-For products, exchanges are usually accepted, but is determined on a case-by-case basis.
+For products, like-for-like exchanges (same product different color or different product same price) are generally accepted, but is determined on a case-by-case basis.
+Contact me to determine if accepted.
 You may have to pay return shipping.

 Digital product/course sales are final.